Happy Museum is registered as a Community Interest Company, We have a small Board – our Trustees are:

 Gaby is a Fellow, Fellowship Appraiser and mentor for the Museums Association.
 She has a doctorate in Museum Studies (University of Leicester).
 She teaches and practices yoga and somatic movement, and loves gardening and walking.

-‘I am delighted to join the board of the new Happy Museum CIC.
+‘I am delighted to Chair the board of the new Happy Museum CIC.
 Its purpose is radical, direct and potentially transformative.
 The Happy Museum invites us to come together and to play a positive part in imagining and shaping our future.
 It recognises that our culture, heritage and creativity are vital in nurturing the personal relationships and social bonds that people value.’

 For decades Maurice Davies (Trustee) has been intrigued by museums and galleries: what they do, what they’re for and how they could do whatever it is better.
 He was lucky enough to spend most of his career indulging that interest at the Museum Association, where he variously edited Museum Journal, organised conferences and events, devised policy and oversaw special initiatives such as Diversify, which aimed to increase the accessibility of museum careers to people from minority ethnic backgrounds and other people from groups underrepresented in the workforce.
 He led work on Sustainability and Museums, which chimes well with the Happy Museum Project.
 Along the way he’s has part-time academic posts at Imperial College (visiting lecturer), University of East Anglia (fellow at the Sainsbury Centre for Visual Arts), Nottingham Trent University (visiting professor).
 He’s currently a senior research fellow in the Department of Management at King’s College London and is on the faculty of cultural leaderships programmes in Norway and at Oxford University.
 In his early career he was a fine art curator at Manchester Art Gallery and at Tate.
 Now, in an unexpected late career move, he’s enjoying being head of collections at the Royal Academy.